Tuesday, April 7, 2020

 (Side note: I just learned about fallibilism, so my broad understanding of it is that we can’t be sure about anything but knowledge doesn’t need absolute certainty.
 Board understanding is not, typically, great understanding, but as far as I can tell, it seems to be the case.)

 Now, some may wonder if either reasoning or our senses pull more of the weight.
 It’s a fair question: is it more work to interpret our emotions, or do our senses work harder because we’d have no way to navigate the world?
 If I had to take a side, I’d side with our senses.
 Every animal survives by their senses.
 Very few use reason to navigate their lives.
-But then again, we might not be human at that point:, most animals evolved to their environment.
+But then again, we might not be human at that point: most animals evolved to their environment.
 Humans had to adapt by using what was available, and that requires reason.
 So perhaps it isn’t as clear as one would hope.

 I realize that this isn’t a formal philosophic argument.
 I am not a professional philosopher.
 I only play one on the internet.
 But I needed this more than you did: I needed to clarify my thoughts about how I knew what I knew.
 If we don’t know how we know, we fall prey to traps of both the mind and the body.
 Only by understanding ourselves can we spot the traps before they ensnare us.